Fairy Tail the Movie: Phoenix Priestess: Plot

-Natsu Dragneel and his team from the Fairy Tail guild are dispatched to capture Geese and his bandits in the port town of Negura.
-The team defeats the bandits, but are too late to stop Geese's escape.
-As the team returns to Magnolia, Lucy Heartfilia encounters Éclair, an amnesiac Fire Village priestess who possesses one half of the village's mythical Phoenix Stone, and her birdlike companion Momon.
-Hoping to bring her half of the stone to the wizard Kalard in the monster-filled Boundary Forest, Éclair begrudgingly allows Natsu's team to accompany her.
-Meanwhile, Duke Cream, the vain ruler of the neighboring country of Veronica, plots to have the Carbuncle guild capture Éclair.
+Natsu Dragneel and his team from the Fairy Tail guild are dispatched to the port town of Negura so they can capture Geese and his bandits.
+Despite defeating the bandits, the team is unable to stop Geese's escape.
+As they return to Magnolia, Lucy Heartfilia meets Éclair, an amnesiac Fire Village priestess who possesses one half of the village's mythical Phoenix Stone and distrusts magic, along with her birdlike companion Momon. Éclair lets Natsu's team join her on her quest to bring her half of the stone to the wizard Kalard in the monster-filled Boundary Forest.
+Meanwhile, Duke Cream, the vain ruler of the neighboring country of Veronica who is in possession of the stone's other half, orders Dist and his henchmen from the Carbuncle guild to bring Éclair to him.

-In the forest, Natsu's team and Éclair explore Kalard's derelict home and realize he has died.
-In a pre-recorded message, Kalard reveals himself as Éclair's father who has created a spell to dispel the stone's cursed magic. Éclair, growing close with Lucy over their fathers' deaths, entrusts Fairy Tail with fulfilling Kalard's final request.
-After Natsu's team returns to Magnolia, Fairy Tail comes under attack when Carbuncle destroys their guildhall and abduct Éclair.
-Fairy Tail's master Makarov Dreyar and guildmates Gajeel Redfox and Panther Lily warn the guild that Cream plans to combine Éclair's stone with the other half in his possession to summon a phoenix that will grant him immortality.
-Natsu's team goes to Veronica along with Gajeel, Lily, and Juvia Lockser to rescue Éclair, defeating Dist's henchmen there.
+Once in the forest, Natsu's team and Éclair discover a holographic message from the long-deceased Kalard, revealing himself as Éclair's father who developed a spell to neutralize the stone's cursed magic. Éclair bonds with Lucy over their fathers' deaths and entrusts Fairy Tail with completing Kalard's final request.
+Natsu's team returns to Magnolia just as Dist's team destroys the Fairy Tail guildhall and captures Éclair.
+Makarov Dreyar, Gajeel Redfox, and Panther Lily warn the guild about Cream's intent on combining the two halves of the stone to summon a phoenix, thus granting him immortality.
+Natsu leads his team, accompanied by Momon, Gajeel, Lily, and Juvia Lockser, to rescue Éclair in Veronica.

-Cream combines the stone halves and prepares to burn Éclair as a sacrifice in the town square, where Éclair recalls her memories after recognizing a phoenix-shaped idol from her village.
-Momon rescues Éclair, but is immolated.
-As Cream summons the phoenix, Dist throws him aside to attain immortality for himself.
-The "phoenix" appears in the form of a giant, non-avian monster and begins destroying everything around itself as Dist climbs on its back to obtain its immortality-granting blood.
-Natsu knocks him off the phoenix, but the monster continues its assault and begins absorbing the wizards' magic for a final, cataclysmic attack.
+As the group of friends fight Dist's team, Cream combines the stone halves and prepares to sacrifice Éclair in the town square, where the priestess finally regains her memories upon recognizing a phoenix-shaped idol from her village.
+Momon rescues Éclair, but is killed.
+Cream summons the phoenix, which takes the form of a giant, non-avian monster.
+During the chaos, Dist pushes the duke aside so he can personally obtain the phoenix's immortality, but Natsu intervenes and the two engage in a duel.
+Eventually, the phoenix begins absorbing the wizards' magic for a final, cataclysmic attack on the country.

-Lucy, meanwhile, discovers that Éclair is over 400 years old, having become immortal by drinking the phoenix's blood to survive the destruction of Fire Village, which is now Veronica.
+Lucy discovers that Éclair is over four centuries old, having become immortal by drinking the phoenix's blood to survive the destruction of her village, which later became Veronica.
 Makarov and the rest of Fairy Tail arrive with an arrow created by Kalard and taken from the Magic Council to destroy the Phoenix Stone.
-After Makarov reveals that the arrow will kill both Éclair and the phoenix, Natsu and Erza use it to destroy the stone inside the phoenix's eye. Éclair's body disappears with the phoenix, and her spirit reunites with Momon's as they ascend to the sky.
+Knowing that the arrow will kill both Éclair and the phoenix, Natsu and Erza use it to destroy the stone inside the phoenix's eye.
+With the cursed magic neutralized, Éclair's body disappears with the phoenix, and her spirit reunites with Momon's as they ascend to the sky.
 In the aftermath, Veronica is rebuilt, Carbuncle's members are captured, the Fairy Tail wizards return to Magnolia and reconstruct their guildhall, and Lucy smiles as she spots a young Éclair's spirit among the townsfolk.